 Common Injuries in Motorcycle Accidents

 The climate of South Florida can be very appealing to motorcyclists, making them a common sight on our roadways.
 Unfortunately, not all motorists respect riders’ right to share the roadway, and accidents do happen.
-Because of the relative vulnerability of a rider, serious injuries may result, and fatalities are more likely than in other types of accidents.
-If you or a loved one has been hurt in a crash, the experienced Pembroke Pines motorcycle accident attorneys at Cohn & Smith can explore your legal options with you.Common Injuries Suffered in Motorcycle Accidents
+Because of the relative vulnerability of a rider, common injuries in motorcycle accidents may be serious, and fatalities are more likely than in other types of accidents.
+If you or a loved one has been hurt in a crash, the experienced Pembroke Pines motorcycle accident attorneys at Cohn & Smith can explore your legal options with you.Common Injuries in Motorcycle Accidents

 When a motorcycle is involved in a collision, the rider lacks the protection of an enclosed vehicle.
 This often results in injuries such as road rash, injuries to the feet and legs, lacerations, contusions, concussions, fractures, traumatic brain injury (TBI), amputations, and paralysis.
 While any of these injuries can happen in a collision between two cars as well, a rider is more likely to suffer more serious injuries because of the lack of a seat belt, the probability of being thrown from the bike, the position of the handlebars, and the natural inclination to try to stop a fall with one’s arms or legs.
 Although proper gear (such as a helmet, sturdy clothing, and appropriate shoes) can help, a motorcycle’s impact with a larger vehicle still can be devastating to the motorcyclist.